anon8683/coinTrack/README.md

 ## Limitations

-This project is made using CoinGecko's free API which has a rate call limit (10-30 calls /min depending on traffic conditions, see API docs).
-This means if you add multiple holdings in quick succession or refresh the page many times you will receive a net::ERR_FAILED 429 error, as CoinGecko have blocked access until the next 1 minute window.
-In a real production enviroment a API plan would be used.
+This project is made using CoinGecko's free API which has a rate call limit (10-30 calls/min depending on traffic conditions, see API docs).
+This means if you add multiple holdings in quick succession or refresh the page many times you will receive a `net::ERR_FAILED 429 error`.

+CoinGecko have blocked access until the next 1 minute window.
+In a real production environment a API plan would be used.